Voyl123/aurabot-legal/README.md

-# ⚔️ AuraBot — Throne and Liberty Dungeon Party Creator
+# ⚔️ Throne and Liberty Dungeon Party Creator

 A Discord bot for **Throne and Liberty** that lets players spin up parties and recruit **Tanks 🛡️, Healers 💚 and DPS ⚔️** with a clean, interactive UI —